Hoffee-Toffee/Troll-Toll-Calculator/README.md

 *Here is some starter documentation to get things going, you will update this as a team at the start of the project and as you go on Github wiki.
 You will also be required to create a database diagram:*

+## Workflow

+- Use the KANBAN to assign yourself a task, post comments in the tickets to describe what needs to be done/what you are working on.
+- Move the tickets along the KANBAN as you progress.
+- When you're ready to commit new changes, first commit to your branch create a pull request to dev.
+Tell Sofia when that's done and it will be finalised with Gaby.
+- When your changes are committed to the dev branch by Gaby, Sofia will make sure to communicate to everyone to pull the latest changes from dev.

 ## Git workflow

 Branch structure: